feifeiji89/attribution-reporting-api/AGGREGATE.md

 There is also a new optional field, `aggregatable_report_window`, which is the duration in seconds after source registration during which aggregatable reports may be created for this source.

+There is also a new optional field, `aggregatable_bucket_max_budget`, which is the dictionary used to set the maximum contribution for each aggregatable bucket for this source.

 ### Attribution trigger registration